“Pope Appoints 21 New Cardinals, Expanding Future Successor Selection”

 AI

-Among the new cardinals are Monsignor Angelo Acerbi, a 99-year-old retired Vatican diplomat who was once held hostage for six weeks in Colombia by leftist guerrillas, and Bishop Mykola Bychok, the 44-year-old head of the Ukrainian Greek Catholic Church in Melbourne, Australia.
-This appointment is a nod to the ongoing in .
+Among the new cardinals are Monsignor Angelo Acerbi, a 99-year-old retired Vatican diplomat who was once held hostage for six weeks in Colombia by leftist guerrillas, and Bishop Mykola Bychok, the 44-year-old head of the Ukrainian Greek Catholic in Melbourne, Australia.
+This appointment is a nod to the ongoing war in Ukraine.
 The new cardinals will receive their red hats at a ceremony, known as a consistory, on December 8, an important feast day in Rome that marks the beginning of the Christmas season.
 This will be the 10th consistory held by Pope Francis and the largest group of voting-age cardinals to be added during his 11-year pontificate.

 The new cardinals include the heads of several major dioceses and archdioceses in South America, such as the archbishop of Santiago del Estero, Argentina, Vicente Bokalic Iglic; the archbishop of Porto Alegre, Brazil, Jaime Spengler; the archbishop of Santiago, Chile, Fernando Natalio Chomali Garib; the archbishop of Guayaquil, Ecuador, Luis Gerardo Cabrera Herrera; and the archbishop of Lima, Peru, Carlos Gustavo Castillo Mattasoglio.
 The only new cardinal from North America is the archbishop of Toronto, Francis Leo.

-The appointment of these new cardinals further cements Pope Francis’ mark on the College of Cardinals and reflects his commitment to diversity and inclusivity within the Catholic Church.
+The appointment of these new cardinals further cements Pope Francis’ mark on the College of Cardinals and reflects his commitment to and inclusivity within the Catholic Church.

 Read More @ apnews.com